h714714/diceGame/README.md

  case 2 :
    GameTable remains only tens digit or only ones digit
-   Accumulate the six values of states that fills the remained digit from 1 to 6, and the value equals to the summation devided by 6
+   Accumulate the values of six states that fills the remained digit from 1 to 6
+   The value equals to the summation devided by 6
    For example, if only tens digit remained and the sum is 100, then the six corresponding states are fills 1 to 6 to the tens digit, adding 10 to 60 to the sum of the state.
 Therefore,